 Why Designing A Website Is Like Building A House

-This is a guest blog post written by Victoria Green.
+This is a guest blog post written by Victoria Green about designing a website.
 More information can be found at the bottom of this blog post.

 Designing a website is no small task.
 It can take months to perfect, with all sorts of important factors that need to be taken into consideration.
 Just like building a house, every small part needs to work together to form a whole.